Are you concerned about what’s in the shampoo you use for your dog? If you’re not, you probably should be.

 10. Mineral oil in dog shampoo helps the skin retain its own moisture by providing a protective barrier over it.
 Sounds great, right?
 It also keeps the skin from releasing its own natural oils and eliminating toxins … and that’s not so great.

 It’s a liquid mixture of hydrocarbons from crude oil.
 It’s a possible toxin and allergy inducer.
-There are a lot of articles online suggesting that pet parents put a drop of mineral oil in their dogs’ eyes before a bath, saying the mineral oil will protect the eyes from stinging if you get detergent or soap in them.
+There are a lot of articles online suggesting that pet owners put a drop of mineral oil in their dogs’ eyes before a bath, saying the mineral oil will protect the eyes from stinging if you get detergent or soap in them.
+Don’t do this!

 Only pharmaceutical-grade mineral oil has been cleaned of contaminants like complex hydrocarbons and benzene.
 Other grades of mineral oil are not completely free of contaminants.